Examining Data on the NCBI SRA Database

-Click on the Run Number of the first entry (REL4541B).
+Click on the Run Number of the first entry in the bottom table on the page (third table down).
 This will take you to a page that is a run browser.
 Take a few minutes to examine some of the descriptions on the page.

 Go back to the ‘previous page’.
 At the top of the page and in the Total row you will see there are 312 runs, 109.43 Gb data, and 168.81 Gbases of data.
 Click the ‘RunInfo Table’ button and save the file locally.

 We are not downloading any actual sequence data here!
 This is only a text file that fully describes the entire dataset.

 Using your choice of spreadsheet program, open the